Work-related Illness, Disease & Ill-health

 Most employees aren’t aware that insurers often pay the employer liability compensation.
 The company therefore doesn’t usually pay for the successful claim out of their own pocket.

-Could I still seek compensation from a company that is responsible for my occupational illness, but is no longer trading?
+Can I seek compensation from a company that is responsible for my occupational illness, but is no longer trading?

 Am I likely to have a case to claim compensation for my occupational illness?